 WARNING: You must continue to use another form of birth control until you have your Essure Confirmation Test and your doctor tells you that you can rely on Essure for birth control.

-- It may take longer than 3 months for Essure to completely block the fallopian tubes, requiring a repeat confirmation test at 6 months.
-Make sure to continue using an alternate form of birth control up until your doctor has reviewed your Essure Confirmation Test results and confirmed that you can rely on Essure for birth control.
+- It can take longer than three months for the Essure procedure to be effective.
+In rare cases, it has taken up to 6 months.
+Make sure to continue using an alternate form of birth control until your doctor has reviewed your Essure Confirmation Test results and confirmed that you can rely on Essure for birth control

 - You may experience mild to moderate pain.